Weld identification and classification

 Managing Partner,

-Energy Innovations Capital
+Energy Innovation Capital

 George is co-founder and managing partner of Energy Innovation Capital, a capital provider to energy innovators.
 George is an experienced venture capital investor, having co-founded three corporate venture capital groups: Chevron Technology Ventures, ConocoPhillips Technology Ventures Investments and Energy Technology Ventures.
 He previously worked in Exploration & Production leadership roles at Chevron and is an active member of AAPG, SEG, and SPE.
 George holds an MBA from Tulane University, a M.S. in Geology from the University of Kansas and a B.S. in Earth Sciences from the University of New Orleans.